dotnet/project-system/docs/in-product-acquisition.md

 ## Capabilities

 What follows are requirements of IPA for .NET projects.
-The requirements from a UI standpoint are already quite possible and/or already work today, such as grouping multuple actions and listing all applicable projects for a given action.
+The requirements from a UI standpoint are already quite possible and/or already work today, such as grouping multiple actions and listing all applicable projects for a given action.

 ### Detection